dustmop/rasterjs/README.md

 # Raster.js

-raster.js is a graphics library for javascript that is designed for pixel art, 2d demo effects, and creative coding.
+raster.js is a retro style graphics library, for making pixel art, exploring 2d demo effects, and creative coding.

 It aims to serve as a tool for prototyping, experimentation, and learning about how old school graphics worked.
 It provides precise pixel control, and portability across multiple javascript environments and rendering contexts.